 Credit cards specifically for construction do exist, and the Comdata Construction Mastercard is one example.
 It’s an industry-specific fleet card that comes with rewards on gas and building materials.
 But it also has a high APR and monthly fees for each cardholder in the fleet, which probably won’t work in a construction company’s favor.
 The late fees are steep for this card, at $150 per occurrence, and the fine print suggests a possible $0.10 per gallon administration charge, which seems to negate the gas rewards.

-The Wells Fargo Home Improvement credit card – officially, the Home Improvement Projects Card – is designed for roofing, construction, HVAC and other related companies, which can enroll in the Home Projects credit card program and offer the card to their customers.
+The Home Improvement credit card is designed for roofing, construction, HVAC and other related companies.
+These companies can enroll in the Home Projects credit card program and offer the card to their customers.
 If customers apply for the card and are approved, they can finance purchases at the store with no annual fee.

-If you have good credit, you’d be best off with a rewards card such as the Chase Freedom Unlimited® card.
+If you have good credit, you’d be better off with a rewards card such as the Chase Freedom Unlimited® card.
 It gives you 1.5 - 5% cash back on everything you buy.
-There’s also an promotional APR of 0% for 15 months.
-True interest-free financing, like Freedom has, is different from deferred interest.
+There’s also a promotional APR of 0% for 15 months.
+True interest-free financing, like this card has, is different from deferred interest.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
+This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.